 The digital revolution has further accelerated the adoption of English, as most programming languages, online platforms, and international communication tools operate primarily in English.

-Conclusion: Around 67 Countries Speak English In 2025
+Conclusion: Approximately 67 Countries Speak English In 2025

 Frequently Asked Questions:

-Approximately 2 billion people on the planet speak English, but the majority of them have a different native language.
+Approximately 1.53 billion people worldwide speak English, but the majority of them have a different native language.
 Approximately 360 people speak English as their first language.

 Although the United States of America doesn’t identify English as an official language, with a population of approximately 317 million English-speaking people, the country has the largest number of English speakers.